brho7443/CSCI3308_Used_Car_Website/README.md

 # wheel wizard

 ## Brief Application description
-Website where users can search for used cars and save their favorite cars to their account
+Website where users can search for used cars and save their favorite cars to their cart

 ## Contributors - In this case, it will be the team Members
 Michael Stich, Michael Gisecke, Cobhan Kale, Ananya Tandel, Brock Hoos